 It is proposed that two new broiler houses are constructed.
-The poultry houses will each measure 101.87 metres by 24.4 metres.
-The total floor area for each shed will therefore be 2,485.628 m2.
-Eaves and ridge height will be 2.48 metres and 5.53 metres respectively.
-Each of the new houses will have the potential to accommodate 50,000 "standard" broilers.
+The poultry houses will each measure 115 metres by 18.5 metres.
+Eaves and ridge height will be 2.59 metres and 5.17 metres respectively.
+Each of the new houses will have the potential to accommodate 35,000 "standard" broilers, however the two new buildings will only increase bird numbers by 40,000 as birds that are in the existing poultry houses will be moved to the new poultry buildings to reduce the stocking density.

 The new buildings will be typical of modern poultry sheds.
-Colours will be to Local Planning Authority approval but suggested colour is slate grey in line with the existing farm buildings at Cwmafan.
+Colours will be to Local Planning Authority approval.